By: Todd Groome

 Nevertheless, many pension plans today invest their assets independently of the promises or liabilities created.
-A recent study showed that US pensions still invest close to 60% of their assets in equities, almost 25% in bonds (down from prior periods), and the rest in cash/other.
+There is evidence that US pensions still invest close to 60% of their assets in equities, almost 25% in bonds (down from prior periods), and the rest in cash/other.
 This can create an asset-liability mismatch, meaning that retiree benefits may not be payable if the stock market takes a tumble and stays down for years or during periods that liabilities/promises fall due.

 There may be lessons to be learned from endowments and sovereign wealth funds (SWFs).
 Most critically, the “better-managed” among these institutions tend to incorporate both a liability and a funding analysis in their investment program.
 That is, similar to pensions, endowment and SWF obligations can be outlined in terms of near/medium/long term funding needs: for instance, a sovereign or organization may save and invest for the population’s aging-related costs, such as medical or long term care, or to finance a new university library.

 Similarly, we can think about ourselves as needing to understand our future liabilities or needs, identifying both the “hard” and the “soft” liabilities.
 Hard liabilities could involve a mortgage or a child’s education costs, while soft liabilities may include travel or expensive hobbies, or uncertain health issues and broader family obligations, such as care for parents.